sysfce2/glib2/docs/reference/glib/data-structures.md

 and dynamically-allocated strings in a [struct@GLib.HashTable], because it then becomes difficult to determine whether the string should be freed.

-To create a `GHashTable`, use [method@GLib.HashTable.new].
+To create a `GHashTable`, use [func@GLib.HashTable.new].

-To insert a key and value into a `GHashTable`, use [method@GLib.HashTable.insert].
+To insert a key and value into a `GHashTable`, use [func@GLib.HashTable.insert].

-To look up a value corresponding to a given key, use [method@GLib.HashTable.lookup] or [method@Glib.HashTable.lookup_extended].
+To look up a value corresponding to a given key, use [func@GLib.HashTable.lookup] or [func@GLib.HashTable.lookup_extended].

-[method@GLib.HashTable.lookup_extended] can also be used to simply check if a key is present in the hash table.
+[func@GLib.HashTable.lookup_extended] can also be used to simply check if a key is present in the hash table.

-To remove a key and value, use [method@GLib.HashTable.remove].
+To remove a key and value, use [func@GLib.HashTable.remove].

-To call a function for each key and value pair use [method@GLib.HashTable.foreach] or use an iterator to iterate over the key/value pairs in the hash table, see [struct@GLib.HashTableIter].
+To call a function for each key and value pair use [func@GLib.HashTable.foreach] or use an iterator to iterate over the key/value pairs in the hash table, see [struct@GLib.HashTableIter].
 The iteration order of a hash table is not defined, and you must not rely on iterating over keys/values in the same order as they were inserted.

-To destroy a `GHashTable` use [method@GLib.HashTable.unref] or [method@GLib.HashTable.destroy].
+To destroy a `GHashTable` use [func@GLib.HashTable.unref] or [func@GLib.HashTable.destroy].

 A common use-case for hash tables is to store information about a set of keys, without associating any particular value with each key. `GHashTable` optimizes one way of doing so: If you store only key-value pairs where key == value, then `GHashTable` does not allocate memory to store the values, which can be a considerable space saving, if your set is large.
-The functions [method@GLib.HashTable.add] and [method@GLib.HashTable.contains] are designed to be used when using `GHashTable` this way.
+The functions [func@GLib.HashTable.add] and [func@GLib.HashTable.contains] are designed to be used when using `GHashTable` this way.

 `GHashTable` is not designed to be statically initialised with keys and values known at compile time.
 To build a static hash table, use a tool such as [gperf](https://www.gnu.org/software/gperf/).